 Our brand new £70 million pound building, STEAMhouse, will become the new home for the School of Computing and Digital Technology from the start of the 2022 academic year.

 What's covered in this course?

-100% of learners who successfully compete the Skills Bootcamp will acquire new digital or technical skills.
+100% of learners who successfully compete this Skills Bootcamp will acquire new digital and technical skills.
 This hands-on, career-oriented course has an emphasis on practical experiences to help you develop skills to handle the tasks, duties, and responsibilities of an associate-level Security Analyst working in a Security Operations Center (SOC).
-This instructor-led course includes:
+This free course includes:

 - 28 Modules and 46 hands-on labs

 - 6 Cisco Packet Tracer activities

 After successful completion of this course, you will be ready to launch your career in cybersecurity operations with the Cisco® Certified Cyber Ops Associate certification.

 You will be able to: Master the essentials to prevent, detect, and respond to cybersecurity threats and breaches Rev up your resume with training and certification on cybersecurity operations knowledge and skills Boost your confidence by gaining real-world knowledge

 Tell the world what you’ve achieved with a digital certification badge on your social media profiles.

 This course is aimed at those with little experience in computing, who aren’t afraid of learning new technical skills.
 Most importantly we want you to be excited about learning new digital skills in networks and cyber.
 If you have a computing but would like to specialise/upskill in cyber then you’re absolutely welcome to apply, and we’ll develop your existing skills in new ways.